 All Indiana University units and employees.

-Certain expenses incurred in moving the household goods and personal effects for a new, full-time faculty or staff member who has accepted a position with Indiana University may be paid directly to vendors by the university ,or reimbursed to the individual, on a non-taxable basis.
+Certain expenses incurred in moving household goods and personal effects on behalf of a faculty or staff member who has accepted a position with Indiana University, may be paid directly to vendors by the university or reimbursed to the individual on a non-taxable basis.
 The types of moving and related travel expenses which are eligible for payment or reimbursement will be determined in accordance with IRS guidelines, unless specifically modified by the university elsewhere in this policy statement.

 Limitation on Use of University Funds

 The reimbursement of eligible moving or travel expenses with university funds is at the discretion of the hiring department, corresponding Responsibility Center, Campus and/or appropriate Vice President, but is limited to no more than $10,000.
 Amounts in excess of $10,000 may be paid for with IU Foundation funds.

 Eligible Moving Expenses